Fairy Realm

-Fairy Realm is a series of ten children's fantasy novels by Australian author Jennifer Rowe, writing under the pseudonyms Mary-Anne Dickinson, and Emily Rodda.
+Fairy Realm is a series of ten children's fantasy novels by Australian author Jennifer Rowe, writing under the pseudonyms Mary-Anne Dickinson and Emily Rodda.
 Rowe is also the author of the series Deltora Quest and Rowan of Rin.
 In the U.K, the series was published under the title Fairy Charm.

 Plot

 The series follows the adventures of Jessie, an unsuspecting girl, whose grandmother happens to be a fairy queen who ran away to the human world with her human husband, Robert Belairs.
 The series chronicles Jessie's travels to the magical world of the Fairy Realm.
 In each story, she obtains a new charm for her bracelet.
 Jessie also travels to defeat Valda, her grandmother's evil cousin, and deals with real-world issues such as family disagreements, fitting in at a new school, and a teacher who dislikes her.

 Major themes

 The main themes of the Fairy Realm series are the value of hospitality, kindness, and friendship, as well as the necessity of hope.
 In each book, Jessie benefits from the hospitality of magical creatures, and works together with her new friends to solve a magical problem in the Fairy Realm.
-Even when other characters are upset or panicked, Jessie maintains an attitude of bravery and optimism, which enables her to solve problems.
+Even when other characters are upset or panicked, Jessie maintains an attitude of bravery and optimism, which enables her to solve her problems.